Australian Politics

 The price of outrage

 Sometimes a story moves so fast it’s hard to keep up with.
 Such has been the case with the saga of Alan Jones.
 I wrote an open letter to 2GB on Saturday evening, shortly after news of Jones’ intemperate remarks to a gathering of Young Liberal students in Sydney broke.
-I then slept in on Sunday, prior to working my night job.
+I then slept in on Sunday,

 The price of outrage Read More »